Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

 Only execute this section if you did not provide your Azure subscription ID in section **1.2 Deploy the Management Group structure and policy/PolicySet definitions** section.

-In this section, we will move your **MSDN** or **Visual Studio Enterprise subscription** under the **ES-management** Management Group you created with the template deployment.
+In this section, we will move your Azure subscription under the **ES-management** Management Group you created with the template deployment.
 For simplicity, we will use the portal in this exercise.

 1. In the Azure portal, in the **Management Groups** page, click on the **ES-management** (under ES-Platform) Management Group.
 Click **details**: